Anyrainel/NRBot/README.md

 # NRBot

-NRBot is an image recognition based bot for Nier Reincarnation.
+NRBot is an image recognition based bot for NieR Re[in]carnation.
 NRBot is based on Airtest framework (Python).

 It currently only support English UI.
 Main goal of NRBot is to automate repetitive content in the game where a simple macro won't suffice.